Skip to contents

 )

-In tidyllm_schema(), we begin by naming the schema with a character string, which is required by the OpenAI API.
-Then, we specify each field along with its expected data type.
-Supported types include character (with string as an accepted synonym), logical, and numeric.
-For fields where categorical responses are needed, we can use factor() to define specific allowed options.
-For instance, factor(Policy, Research) creates a categorical field with the choices “Policy” and “Research.”
-To indicate that a field should return a list of values, we append [] to the type.
-For example, setting Authors = "character[]" allows multiple entries in a list format for the Authors field.
-However, we intentionally avoid lists here to maintain a flat structure.
-This ensures that the output can be easily converted to a single-row tibble.
+In tidyllm_schema(), we specify each field field with a description.
+The seperate field functions indicate what kind of type we expect for the answer (i.e. field_chr() for text or field_dbl() for numbers).
+For fields where categorical responses are needed, we can use field_fct() to define specific allowed options with the .levels argument.
+For instance field_fct(), in the schema above creates a categorical field with the choices “Policy” and “Research.”
+To indicate that a field should return a list of values, you can set .vector=TRUE in the field functions.
+He, we intentionally avoid lists to maintain a flat structure.
+This ensures that the output can be easily converted to a single-row tibble. name is a special field, which creates an identifier for a schema.
+By default it is "tidyllm_schema"

 To test the setup, we run the analysis on a single document with the standard chat() function, using the schema to ensure structured output.